16 Things to do in Manchester

 Summary

-If you travel on the first Sunday of the month you can also find the markets around the streets of the Northern Quarter.
+If you travel on the first Sunday of the month you can also find the markets around the streets of the Northern Quarter a great way to explore Manchester.

-The things to see and do in Manchester don’t end with this list.
+These 26 places to visit in Manchester doesn’t end with this list.
 Make sure to visit the lesser-known but beautiful Cheetam’s Library, walk around King Street and Deansgate and get a tram to Salford Quays (just 15 mins outside the city centre) where you can visit The Lowry and the IWM museum and stroll along the picturesque canals.

 Guest Post Author: Residing in Northern England with her Master’s Degree in Tourism studies.
 Maddy From Venice Travel Tips is passionate about sharing her knowledge of Venice.
 When she is not obsessing over canals and bridges, she is usually travelling to new parts of the world.